garjo82/isr_sim/README.md

 - Disables all rendering and networking.
 Runs at maximum CPU frequency to generate large datasets (CSV) for Monte Carlo simulations or model training.

 Interactive / Dev Mode:
-- Throttles execution to a deterministic 10Hz heartbeat (matching production autonomy stacks like Aurora).
+- Throttles execution to a deterministic 10Hz heartbeat.
 Enables the ASCII renderer and the WebSocket broadcast for live debugging.

 ---